-There followed extensive information and knowledge gathering to help plan the first project.
-This involved meeting with people from a broad spectrum of global businesses, the Not for Profit and International Development sectors, along with individuals working or volunteering in a wide range of charitable or philanthropic endeavours.
+Extensive information and knowledge gathering followed in order to help plan the first project.
+This involved meeting with people from a broad spectrum of global businesses, the Non-profit and International Development sectors, along with individuals working or volunteering in a wide range of charitable or philanthropic endeavours.
 The overwhelming feedback received was the desire by all to have better co-ordination and collaboration, as well as a means to share and distribute knowledge.
 A three-week onsite due diligence trip to Malawi in late 2015 cemented the concept of providing long term integrated solutions through the creation of Community Hubs.